mendix/docs/content/data-hub/general/Data-hub-api-how-to.md

 }

-### 5.4.2 The Response when viewed in the Catalog
+### 5.4.2 Search Results for the Same Search When Viewed in the Catalog

-Viewed in the Data Hub the search results shows the following results (in the search results pane on the left:
+Viewed in the Data Hub the search shows the following with the total list in the search results pane on the left and the details of the selected **SAMPLE_EmployeeDirectory** :

 ![search results](attachments/data-hub-api-how-to/dh-search-sample.png)